Mortgage Repayments: How Are They Calculated

 - Speaking to a mortgage broker: A mortgage broker with the right knowledge and expertise will know exactly which lender is best placed to offer the most favourable rates to you.
 Getting the lowest rate around will, of course, mean paying out less each month.

-In addition to the factors we’ve covered above, mortgage lenders might also offer you a higher interest rate if you’re retired, self-employed with complex income or limited income proof, or buying an unusual property – all of these are considered risk factors by some lenders.
+In addition to the factors we’ve covered above, mortgage lenders might offer you a higher interest rate if you’re retired, self-employed with complex income or limited income proof, or buying an unusual property – all of these are considered risk factors by some lenders.

 How the mortgage type affects interest rates